riddhi-jain/DSAready/README.md

 Looking forward to your PR 🙃
-Leave a ⭐ if you find it useful.
+Leave a ⭐ if you find it useful .